 Philippines Tourist Visa Extension: What the BI Actually Requires and Where Most Foreigners Lose Time

-1. Confirm your current authorised stay and extension increment needed
+1. Confirm your current authorised stay and pick your next extension increment.

-2. Complete the Consolidated General Application Form (CGAF)
+2. Fill out the Consolidated General Application Form (CGAF).

-3. Submit application at a BI office or through the BI e-Services portal
+3. File at a BI office, or online through the e-Services portal.

-4. Pay fees at the cashier or online via GCash, Maya, or credit card
+4. Pay at the cashier, or online via card, GCash, or Maya.

-6. Apply for an ACR I-Card as part of your first extension beyond 59 days
+6. Apply for an ACR I-Card the first time your total stay crosses 59 days.

-> This guide reflects tourist visa extension procedures as understood in March 2026.
+> This guide reflects Philippines tourist visa extension procedures as understood in May 2026.
 Requirements can change without advance notice.
-Verify current requirements directly with the Bureau of Immigration (BI) before proceeding.
+Verify current requirements directly with the Bureau of Immigration before proceeding.

-The Philippines is one of the few countries in the region where a tourist can legally stay for three years without switching visa categories — no investment, no employer, no marriage certificate required.
-That flexibility comes with a trade-off: a system of stacked extensions that gets more expensive the longer you stay, with compliance obligations that sneak up on people who don't track the calendar.
+The Philippines is one of the few countries in Southeast Asia where a tourist can legally stay for three years without changing visa categories.
+No investment, no employer, no marriage certificate.
+The trade-off is a stack of small extensions that get more expensive over time, with two compliance triggers that catch people off guard: the ACR I-Card at 59 days, and the ECC-A after six months.

-For a foreigner weighing whether to stay long-term in the Philippines — eventually exploring residency options like the SRRV, the 13(a) spouse visa, or the Digital Nomad Visa — the tourist extension is almost always where that journey starts.
+For anyone weighing whether to keep extending or move toward proper residency like the SRRV, the 13(a) spouse visa, or the Digital Nomad Visa, the tourist extension is almost always where the journey starts.
+The cost-versus-effort comparison is laid out in SRRV vs Tourist Visa in the Philippines.

 In This Guide